Newfoundland & Labrador

 Churchill Falls Airport (CZUM) is owned by Churchill Falls Labrador Corporation, operating as Nalcor Energy Churchill Falls.
 Provincial Airlines provides a regular passenger service at the airport.
 Churchill Falls Airport is certified but has limited services available.
 Runway winter maintenance is from Monday – Friday 1200 – 2100 ZULU.
 After hours, Saturday, Sunday and holidays prior notice is required.
 Jet A 1 is the only fuel available for purchase.

 Deer Lake Regional Airport

-Deer Lake Regional Airport (CYDF) and terminal complex is located approximately 2 km (1.2 mi) east of the Town of Deer Lake and only 30 minutes from the City of Corner Brook on the Trans Canada Highway.
-It is the gateway to the Viking Trail on the Northern Peninsula and a short drive to Gros Morne National Park, a UNESCO world heritage site.
-Five airlines currently operate a regular year-round or seasonal scheduled passenger service, including Air Canada, WestJet, Sunwing and Provincial Airlines.
+Deer Lake Regional Airport (CYDF) and terminal complex is located approximately 2 kilometres east of the Town of Deer Lake and only 30 minutes from the City of Corner Brook on the Trans Canada Highway.
+Five airlines currently operate a regular year-round or seasonal scheduled passenger service, including Air Canada, Air Labrador, Provincial Airlines, WestJet and Sunwing.

 Deer Lake Regional Airport Authority Inc.